 Withdrawal from an examination

-You may withdraw from an exam within specified deadlines for each exam.
+You may withdraw from an exam up to two weeks before the exam.
 If you withdraw after the deadline or during the exam, you have used one examination attempt.

 If you wish to withdraw before the exam, you must do this via Studentweb.
 Click the button 'Withdraw from exam' next to the exam registration.
 You will find it in the menu My active courses in Studentweb.